This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 All of the camera accessories that I recommend using - a dual charger so you can charge two batteries at a time, batteries, memory card reader, lens covers, lens cloths and a quart-sized plastic bag to hold it all.

-These small upgrades made a huge difference in how smoothly things went on safari.
-If you’re investing in the best cameras for safari, you’ll want to keep them protected and ready.
+These simple add-ons made a big difference in how smoothly things went on safari.
+If you’re investing in the best camera for safari, you’ll want to keep it protected and ready.

 The best camera to take on safari is the Canon SX70, held around my neck by a long, padded strap.